 - Work to not be hands-on with each activity; be more of a technical specialist.

 - Avoid being a micro-manager or the Chief Everything Officer.

 - Do not be in charge of, or have to work in, every box in the organization on a daily basis.

 - Build a business dependent on systems not on you for everything.

 Rather, as the proprietor, you ought to be a generalist and a pioneer.
-Give the vision, authority, business frameworks, and the energy, however not the blood, sweat and toil regularly.
+Give the vision, authority, business frameworks, and the energy, but not the blood, sweat, and toil, regularly.
 Rather than working long-hours “in” the business, work “on” the business.
 Your job is to create jobs for others, not create and work multiple jobs yourself.
-With the ultimate goal and end game in mind, you will do the correct day by day activities to create a customer-serving, money-making machine that is independent of you.
+With the ultimate goal and end game in mind, you will do the correct day-by-day activities to create a customer-serving, money-making machine that is independent of you.
 Think and act like a CEO, not a run of the mill entrepreneur.

 Growing an effective business resembles bringing up and cherishing your children.
-As a parent to start with the end in mind, that of raising independent, self-sufficient, wonder adults.
+As a parent, it is important to start with the end in mind, that of raising independent, self-sufficient, wonder adults.
 Business is the same.
-Work to give your business the proper foundation, and training, so that it can fly on its own.
+Work to give your business the proper foundation and training so that it can fly on its own.
 And just like a parent, you will enjoy your child (the business) and be richly blessed by it.

 Give your business a chance to grow up solid, independent, and autonomous by working to become the least important person to the day-to-day operations.